Master of Science in Dietetics

 Graduates will provide service to the community and profession by engaging in diverse educational experiences and community involvement

-- 70% of program graduates will become involved in their communities, evidenced by graduate survey data indicating involvement in precepting, professional, or volunteer activities.
+- At least 70% of program graduates will become involved in their communities, evidenced by graduate survey data indicating involvement in precepting, professional, or volunteer activities.

 - Goal 3: Leadership